(30 ILCS 575/5)

 (b) To serve as a coordinator for all of the State's

-programs for businesses owned by minorities, females, and persons with disabilities and as the information and referral center for all State initiatives for businesses owned by minorities, females, and persons with disabilities.
+programs for businesses owned by minorities, women, and persons with disabilities and as the information and referral center for all State initiatives for businesses owned by minorities, women, and persons with disabilities.

 (c) To establish an enforcement procedure whereby the